How AI Agents Are Dominating Crypto Trading in 2025 And What Changes in 2026

 | Learning | None | Continuous optimization |

-Importantly, a 2025 multi-agent study (arXiv) recorded ~20.42% returns versus a 15.97% benchmark, while maintaining maximum drawdown around -3.59% and sharpe ratio of 2.63.
-These results highlight that performance emerges from risk-controlled execution and stability, rather than directional accuracy alone.
+A 2025 multi agent study (arXiv) recorded ~20.42% returns versus a 15.97% benchmark, while maintaining maximum drawdown of approximately 3.59% and a Sharpe ratio above 2.6.
+Performance emerges from risk-controlled execution and stability; not directional accuracy alone.

-AI systems structure trading as a layered process instead of a single decision point:
+AI systems structure trading as a layered process:

 Layer | Role |